-This year, artist Neil Beloufa presented his second movie, entitled “Occidental”.
-In this interview he talks about the authority of the White Cube and why he is not interested in the question of veracity.
+In 2017 artist Neil Beloufa presented his movie “Occidental” at the Berlinale, in 2018 it is shown at Le Méridien in Frankfurt.
+A conversation about the authority of the White Cube and why Beloufa is not interested in the question of veracity.

 You’ve presented your first feature film “Occidental” on the 67.
 Berlinale.
 How does it fit in your work where the medium film/video plus narratives have always been a big part?
 Was there a particular difference for you in planning and making this movie compared to your art-films?